-Organisations are responsible for recruiting apprentices, trainees and cadets, and recruits must be employed by the organisation.
+Organisations are responsible for recruiting apprentices and recruits must be employed by the organisation.

-Note that councils can use their own resources to get assistance to recruit, but the expectation is that councils develop their own capabilities in this area.
+Note that Councils can use their own resources to get assistance to recruit, but the expectation is that councils develop their own capabilities in this area.